Washington Sea Grant offers two Science Communications Fellowships: one for graduate students and one for undergraduate students.

-WSG Science Communications Fellows work for two academic quarters on a range of communications projects, from writing articles for the Sea Star newsletter to developing web content.
+WSG fellows work for two academic quarters on a range of communications projects, from writing articles for the Sea Star newsletter to developing web content.
 Fellows are given the opportunity to develop their portfolios as writers and communicators, building bridges between scientific information and public understanding.
+Watch for fellowship openings.